ollysamm/project-3/README.md

 # Frontend

-1. cd into client and npm run start to start React frontend.
+1. cd into client and npm install to install necessary packages from the package.json file.

+3. npm run start to start React frontend.

-2. User is able to end prompts
+4. User is able to end prompts